Ren-Research/OneProxy/README.md

 ### Using SRCC to measure latency monotonicity

 To quantify the degree of latency monotonicity, we use the metric of Spearman’s Rank Correlation Coefficient (SRCC), which lies between -1 and 1 and assesses statistical dependence between the rankings of two variables using a monotonic function.
-The greater the SRCC of CNN latencies on two devices, the better the latency monotonicity.
-SRCC of 0.9 to 1.0 is usually viewed as strongly dependent in terms of monotonicity.

-We empirically show the existence of strong latency monotonicity among devices of the same platform, including mobile, FPGA, desktop GPU and CPU.

 ![heatmap](./images/heatmap1.jpg)